- EQ - What types and when to use them

 Neal Fox is a true visionary.
 He says with his art what he sees and communicates it with a power, wisdom, eloquence, humor and love rare to find on the scene today.

-His viewpoints are always fresh and his music effects me in a way that always makes me feel hope for the future and a greater understanding of this crazy human “boat” we find ourselves in.
+His viewpoints are always fresh and his music affects me in a way that always makes me feel hope for the future and a greater understanding of this crazy human “boat” we find ourselves in.

 As a Songwriter and Producer, there are none better."